NashatAlli/stroke_prediction/README.md

 Secondly, proceed the EDA of the categorical features

-- The missing categorical values is filled with "unkown" and this information is available in the kaggle information section about dataset.
+- The missing categorical values are filled with "unkown" and this information is available in the kaggle information section about dataset.

 note: when saying calculate the mean, it's the mean of stroke column calculated for different groups and globally for all the dataset.

-- Calculate the mean related to different groups, this mean tells us the stroke risk that some group could have in other words, it  tells us the stroke risk likelihood of indiviuals belong to that group could have.
-The result of the calcutation is stroke risk for each group.
+- Calculate the mean related to different groups; this mean tells us the stroke risk that some group could have; in other words, it tells us the likelihood of stroke for individuals belonging to that group.
+The result of the calculation is the stroke risk for each group.

 - Calculate the risk ratio of different groups, which is simply dividing the individual mean of each group by the global stroke mean of the dataset(the global stroke mean= 0.048728).The result is risk ratio.